Active morphogenesis of patterned epithelial shells: Model

 In the absence of external forces, deformations of the epithelial shell are driven by distributions of active tensions and bending moments, which are prescribed on it through the isotropic profiles $\zeta(s)$ and $\zeta_c(s)$, the anisotropic components proportional to $\zeta_{\rm n}(s)$ and $\zeta_{c{\rm n}}(s)$, and the shape-dependent nematic order parameter.

-We note that the equations \eqref{eq:tension_constitutive}-\eqref{eq:bending_constitutive} can be seen as generic constitutive equations for a nematic active surface with broken up-down symmetry but no broken chiral or planar-chiral symmetry, to lowest order in the curvature tensor and in the nematic order parameter $Q_{ij}$ \cite{salbreux2017mechanics, salbreux2021}.
+We note that the equations \eqref{eq:tension_constitutive}-\eqref{eq:bending_constitutive} can be seen as generic constitutive equations for a nematic active surface with broken up-down symmetry but no broken chiral or planar-chiral symmetry, arising from an expansion in the curvature tensor and in the nematic order parameter $Q_{ij}$ of the tensor $t^{ij}_s$ and $\bar{m}_{ij}$ \cite{salbreux2017mechanics, PhysRevResearch.4.033158}.
 For simplicity some allowed additional couplings entering the generic constitutive equations have not been taken into account here, notably active contributions to the tension tensor \eqref{eq:tension_constitutive} and bending moment tensor \eqref{eq:bending_constitutive} proportional to the curvature tensor $C_{ij}$.
+Ref. \cite{PhysRevResearch.4.033158} provides with a more general list of possible couplings for active fluid nematic surfaces.

-{\it Nematic order parameter.} For simplicity here we assume that the nematic order parameter minimizes an effective free energy, thus ignoring potential active effects on the ordering \cite{salbreux2021}.
+{\it Nematic order parameter.} For simplicity here we assume that the nematic order parameter minimizes an effective free energy, thus ignoring potential active effects on the ordering \cite{PhysRevResearch.4.033158}.
 We consider the following effective free energy of the nematic on a curved surface \cite{LiquidCrystals, jiang2007vesicle,kralj2011curvature,pearce2019geometrical}:

 with the Frank elastic constant $k$, which is assumed to be equal for all distortions.
 The Landau-de Gennes contribution is chosen such that for $k=0$ the aligned state with $Q_{ij}Q^{ij}=2$ is a minimiser for $a>0$.
+Additional coupling terms between the nematic and curvature tensor are not considered here for simplicity \cite{napoli2012surface}.